20 November, 2019

 WHILE YOU ARE AWAY

 DVT PREVENTION – A Deep Vein Thrombosis (DVT) is the development of a blood clot in a deep vein, most commonly occurring below the knee.
 The clot can extend upwards and if a segment of the clot, known as an embolus, breaks away and travels to the heart and lungs, this can be fatal.
 Long periods of immobilisation such as long-haul flights or bus journeys increase the risk of developing a DVT.
 Standing up, moving around the cabin and stretching one’s legs at regular intervals is recommended to reduce the risk of a DVT.
-So too is avoiding alcohol, keeping well hydrated and wearing compression stockings throughout long haul journeys and if you need treatment you can visit a medical spas for medical attention.
+So too is avoiding alcohol, keeping well hydrated and wearing compression stockings throughout long haul journeys.
 There are various factors that can increase one’s DVT risk such as family history, certain medications and pre-existing illnesses.
-Consult your doctor about your individual risk of a DVT and preventative measures that may be appropriate for you, which in some cases includes the taking of immunity tablets.
+Consult your doctor about your individual risk of a DVT and preventative measures that may be appropriate for you, which in some cases includes the taking of preventative medication.

 MOSQUITO-BORNE DISEASE PREVENTION –whilst malaria, dengue fever and yellow fever are unrelated illnesses, they do have one thing in common: they share the same mode of transmission via mosquitos.
 Vaccination or medication may be required where the risk of illness is deemed significant.

-Important additional measures for preventing these diseases is to minimise mosquito bites by using DEET or picaridin containing mosquito repellent, wearing light colour long-sleeved clothing bought on FNAF Merch Shop online, avoiding perfume or cologne and using a mosquito net at night.
+Important additional measures for preventing these diseases is to minimise mosquito bites by using DEET or picaridin containing mosquito repellent, wearing light colour long-sleeved clothing, avoiding perfume or cologne and using a mosquito net at night.

 UPON YOU RETURN